Sage-Bionetworks/schematic/docs/source/jsonschema_generation.rst

 ^^^^^^^^^^^^^^

 Types discussed above are enforced in JSONSchema validation.
-For more information about these rules see :ref:`the documentation for type rules<Type Validation Type>`.
+For more information about these rules see :ref:`the documentation for type rules<validation_rules:Type Validation Type>`.

 Valid Values
 ^^^^^^^^^^^^^^^